Popular Party Games for Kids

 Just be sure that this game is heavily supervised and that the swinging of the stick only takes place in the designated area.

-Pick a Duck
+Party Game - Pick a Duck

 This is a very simple game for small children in which everyone can be a winner.
 Buy a dozen or so rubber ducks and write a number on the bottom with a waterproof marker.
 Then, once the ink dries, float the ducks in a small wading pool or something similar.
 The children are allowed to choose a duck and they get a prize that is in a bag or bin with the number that corresponds to the number on their duck.

-Who Am I?
+Party Game - Who Am I?

-This game is fun for kids who are 7 and older.
+This party game is fun for kids who are 7 and older.
 One person is selected from the group.
 The rest of the kids form a circle.
 The person who was selected has a piece of paper taped to his back with the name of a famous character or person.
 Then he goes to the center of the circle where he asks questions in an attempt to figure out the identity of the person written on the piece of paper.

 The fewer the questions it takes to figure it out, the higher the score.